eepyfemboi/ytviewbot/README.md

   10/21/2022: Made repo
   11/17/2022: Uploaded .py file (nonfunctional).
   11/18/2022: Made .py file work.
 Also started working on adding a converter so you don't have to manually figure out how many seconds are in the video, but I ran out of spare time, plus, each value (hours, minutes, seconds) must be entered separately, and I was still debugging it when I realized that I didn't have enough time to finish, so if this inconveniences you, I would love to again inform you that people who live in glass houses should fuck off.
 Btw, I should have it finished within a week or two, but I guarantee nothing.
+  11/21/2022: Did some stuff, wasted more storage space, also copied viewbot_setup.zip to a new branch.
+Deal with it mfer.
+In case you can't push 3 buttons to find it, just click this random link: https://github.com/CoC-Fire/ytviewbot/tree/viewbot_setup